Free bets are essentially free money. That is, if you know what to do with them!

 Bear in mind that the higher the odds, the larger your lay bet liability will be.
 That’s the amount you need to have in your exchange account to cover your lay bet loss if your free bet wins.

 There may be occasions where you don’t quite have enough exchange funds to go for the most profitable option.
-There’s nothing wrong with placing your free bet at lower odds if you need to, you’ll just make a smaller profit.
+There’s nothing wrong with placing your free bet at lower odds if you need to and taking a smaller profit.

 3. Close back and lay odds

 As with all matched bets, the back and lay odds should be as close as possible.
-Simply put, the closer the odds, the more cash you’ll be able to make from your free bet.
+The closer the odds, the more cash you’ll be able to make from your free bet.

-So, in a nutshell, free bets should be placed at odds that are high and as close as possible.
+So, in a nutshell, you should place your free bets at odds that are high and as close as possible.

 Low odds example

-Looking at the odds above, your low odds option is to place your free bet on Liverpool at back odds of 1.67 and lay odds of 1.70…
+Your low odds option is to place your free bet on Liverpool at back odds of 1.67 and lay odds of 1.70.

 Place £5.00 free bet on Liverpool @ 1.67 = Potential profit of £3.35

-To calculate your stake for laying at Betfair, you just need to select the ‘Free Bet‘ setting on my Matched Betting Calculator and enter your free bet stake and odds…
+To calculate your Betfair lay stake, you need to select the ‘Free Bet‘ setting on my Matched Betting Calculator and enter your free bet stake and odds.

-As you can see, the calculator tells you that you should lay £2.03 against Liverpool…
+As you can see, the calculator tells you to lay £2.03 against Liverpool.

 Lay £2.03 against Liverpool @ 1.70 = Potential liability of £1.42